jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2011-10-31-Casajuegos.md

 <h2 class="text-underline">Technical Requirements</h2>

-**Hardware** required for the project were: *PC’s, Consoles, Wireless Controllers, Wireless Mice, Wireless Keyboards, 24” Monitors, 32” HDTV’s, HD Projectors, 5.1 Surround Sound Speakers, Router, Switches, RJ45 (Ethernet) Cables, PC Headphones, Media BLU-RAYs & DVDs, Digital Games, Game Discs, HDMI cables (20 metres), VGA cables (20 metres), XBOX VGA adapter, 3.5 mm to RCA cables (20 metres), PlayStation 3 component cable, wall mounts* and *ceiling mounts*.
+**Hardware** required for the project were: *PC’s*, *Consoles*, *Wireless Controllers*, *Wireless Mice*, *Wireless Keyboards*, *24” Monitors*, *32” HDTV’s*, *HD Projectors*, *5.1 Surround Sound Speakers*, *Router*, *Switches*, *RJ45 (Ethernet) Cables*, *PC Headphones*, *Media BLU-RAYs & DVDs*, *Digital Games*, *Game Discs*, *HDMI cables* (20 metres), *VGA cables* (20 metres), *XBOX VGA adapter*, *3.5 mm to RCA cables* (20 metres), *PlayStation 3 component cable*, *wall mounts* and *ceiling mounts*.

-**Software** required was *Windows 7 OS license* for each PC, *Windows Media Center* (included with Windows 7 OS), *Media Browser Server license, PS3 Media Server, Time Tracking Software, BLU-RAY & DVD Ripping Software* and *MetaBrowser (Media Metadata Software)*.
+**Software** required was *Windows 7 OS license* for each PC, *Windows Media Center* (included with Windows 7 OS), *Media Browser Server license*, *PS3 Media Server*, *Time Tracking Software*, *BLU-RAY & DVD Ripping Software* and *MetaBrowser* (Media Metadata Software).

-**Decorations** used was Wallpaper, Posters, Light Fittings and Promotional Material.
+**Decorations** used was *Wallpaper*, *Posters*, *Light Fittings* and *Promotional Material*.

 The hardware, software and decorations were appropriated ahead of travel from the UK and sent to Lilongwe, Malawi through Air Freight for the project.

 <h2 class="text-underline">Implementation</h2>

 ### Decoration
-The wallpaper was put up, light fittings were installed and the wiring was routed through the ceiling to prevent trip hazards once the cargo was cleared from customs.
+The *wallpaper* was put up, *light fittings* were installed and the wiring was routed through the ceiling to prevent trip hazards once the cargo was cleared from customs.

 ### Hardware
-The devices (consoles and PCs) were centralised in one well-ventilated room (Control room) for security, networking and ease of access (change gaming media).
-Because monitors were used, the audio and video signals had to be separated from the consoles to the room were the users would sit.
-For the XBOX 360 room, the XBOX VGA adapter combined with VGA and 3.5 mm to RCA cables were used to carry the signals from the Control room.
-In the case of the PlayStation 3 room, the PlayStation 3 component cable combined with the HDMI and the 3.5 mm to RCA cables were used to carry the signals from the Control room.
-The Private Gaming rooms and the Cinema room used HDMI cables to the HDTV’s and Projector and then those were used to connect to 5.1 Surround Sound Speakers.
+The devices (*consoles and PCs*) were centralised in one well-ventilated room (Control room) for security, networking and ease of access (change gaming media).
+Because *monitors* were used, the audio and video signals had to be separated from the consoles to the room were the users would sit.
+For the XBOX 360 room, the *XBOX VGA adapter* combined with *VGA* and *3.5 mm to RCA cables* were used to carry the signals from the Control room.
+In the case of the PlayStation 3 room, the *PlayStation 3 component cable* combined with the *HDMI* and the *3.5 mm to RCA cables* were used to carry the signals from the Control room.
+The Private Gaming rooms and the Cinema room used *HDMI cables* to the *HDTV’s* and *Projector* and then those were used to connect to *5.1 Surround Sound Speakers*.

-The PCs had two User profiles each, one for the Customer and the other for Administrative duties (to prevent the users from making modifications to the PCs).
+The PCs had two user profiles each, one for the Customer and the other for Administrative duties (to prevent the customers from making modifications to the *PCs*).
 One PC (Media Server PC) was used as the Media Server and hosted all the Media for the Café (only accessible through administrative rights to prevent media deletion).
-All devices were connected through the Router and Switches to create a Local Area Network used for Media Viewing and Multiplayer Gaming.
+All devices were connected through the *Router* and *Switches* to create a Local Area Network used for Media Viewing and Multiplayer Gaming.

 ### Software
-The ripping software was used to extract the owned Blu-ray and DVD content.
-These were then stored on the Media Server PC separated by the content type: Movies, TV Shows and Animated Shows.
-The MetaBrowser software was used to collect visual information for the content such as Poster, backdrops and actor information.
-Media Browser Server and PS3 Media Server were used to organize and stream to the devices on the Local Area Network.
-XBOX 360 and PCs used Windows Media Center to interface with the media library.
+The *ripping software* was used to extract the content from the owned *BLU-RAYs* and *DVD*.
+These were then stored on the *Media Server PC* separated by the content type: Movies, TV Shows and Animated Shows.
+The *MetaBrowser software* was used to collect media information for the content such as Poster, backdrops and actor information. *Media Browser Server* and *PS3 Media Server* were used to organize and stream to the devices on the Local Area Network. *XBOX 360* and *PCs* used Windows Media Center to interface with the media library.

-Time tracking software was used to track the customers remaining time for each session.
+*Time tracking software* was used to track the customers remaining time for each session.

 <h2 class="text-underline">Gallery</h2>